Knee replacement | Beacon Health System Knee replacement | Beacon Health System

 Knee replacement surgery, like any surgery, carries risks.
 They include:

 • Blood clots.
-Surgeons typically recommend blood-thinning medications to prevent this risk.
+Surgeons often recommend blood-thinning medicines to prevent this risk.
 The most common location for blood clots is in the leg.
 But they can travel to the lungs and become deadly.

 • Nerve damage.
 Nerves in the area where the implant is placed can be injured.
 Nerve damage can cause numbness, weakness and pain.